valivalter/MyCountries/README.md

 # MyCountries
-An application for storing countries the user has been to and accessing information about them.
+An Android application for storing countries the user has been to and accessing information about them.

 <p align="center">
 <img src="screenshots/mainpage.png" width="350" style="padding: 10px 30px;">